 - so you may want to increase temp_buffers, or at least keep this in mind

 - it said 'session' up there, not connection.
 The difference can be important e.g. around connection pooling

 - so prefer the transaction variant when convenient

-- and drop earlier yourself if not
+- otherwise drop it yourself

 - "The autovacuum daemon cannot access and therefore cannot vacuum or analyze temporary tables.
 For this reason, appropriate vacuum and analyze operations should be performed via session SQL commands.
 For example, if a temporary table is going to be used in complex queries, it is wise to run ANALYZE on the temporary table after it is populated."